dhellmann/pymotw-3/source/sys/interpreter.rst

     Option      Meaning
     ========    =======
-    ``-B``      do not write .py[co] files on import ``-d``      debug output from parser
+    ``-B``      do not write .py[co] files on import ``-b``      issue warnings about converting bytes to string without decoding properly and comparing bytes with strings ``-bb``     convert bytes warnings to errors
+    ``-d``      debug output from parser
     ``-E``      ignore PYTHON* environment variables (such as PYTHONPATH) ``-i``      inspect interactively after running script